Bald!: Hair graft

 Next, a man named Lee was shown undergoing his second round of surgery, in which follicles from the back of his head were excised, and then grafted to the bald patch on top.

 Hair replacement

 The fourth segment of the programme showed a top hairdresser called James, who has a number of hair strands embedded into a small piece of skin-like material, that was integrated over his bald patch and in between his own hairs.

+Reception

+According to The Scotsman television critic Sarah Dempster, Bald aimed to present a lighthearted take on baldness but failed to do that as the bald men in the premiere had negative emotions that spanned from slight annoyance to deep despair.
+Jim Seton of the West Lancashire Evening Gazette said that as he had begun balding in the first few years of his 20s, he found the show to be "essential viewing".
+David Chater of The Times called the show "an exhaustive study of bald men", while Nicola Mostyn of The Bolton News thought the show was "incredibly fascinating".